akka/akka/akka-docs/src/main/paradox/typed/fsm.md

 `Batches` to be passed on; `Queue` will add to the internal queue while `Flush` will mark the end of a burst.

-Untyped `FSM`s also have a `D` (data) type parameter.
+Classic `FSM`s also have a `D` (data) type parameter.
 Akka Typed doesn't need to be aware of this and it can be stored via defining your behaviors as methods.

 Scala